GSRVAA Leadership Team

 Mary Selby, Media & Data Management

-Jan Johnson, Adult Awards
+Emily White, Adult Awards

 A.J.
 Steinbring, RVAA Scholarship

-Natasha Groth, Member at Large
+Natasha Groth, Member Engagement

 Tasha graduated from CSB/SJU with a BA in Psychology and is the HR and Office Manager for a steel erection firm in the west metro.
 She has a daughter, son and great husband.
 Her hobbies include running her gluten free cottage bakery and being outdoors as much as possible, including a minimum of 20 camping trips a year!